-As a rule, the mean chain velocity in operation is about 20% lower than the maximum chain velocity in accordance with ISO 11681.
-Contact your STIHL servicing dealer for advice on personal protective equipment.
+The average chain speed during operation is normally approx. 20% less than the maximum chain speed to ISO 11681.
+Contact the STIHL dealer when selecting the personal protective equipment.

 Noise and Vibration Data

 For further details on compliance with Vibration Directive 2002/44/EC see www.stihl.com/vib.